awsdocs/amazon-msk-developer-guide/doc_source/troubleshooting.md

 If you see the `MemoryUsed` metric running high or `MemoryFree` running low, that doesn't mean there's a problem\.
 Apache Kafka is designed to use as much memory as possible, and it manages it optimally\.

-## Producer Gets NotLeaderForPartitionException<a name="troubleshooting-NotLeaderForPartitionException"></a>
+## Producer gets NotLeaderForPartitionException<a name="troubleshooting-NotLeaderForPartitionException"></a>

 This is often a transient error\.
 Set the producer's `retries` configuration parameter to a value that's higher than its current value\.

-## Under\-Replicated Partitions \(URP\) greater than zero<a name="troubleshooting-urp"></a>
+## Under\-replicated partitions \(URP\) greater than zero<a name="troubleshooting-urp"></a>

 The `UnderReplicatedPartitions` metric is an important one to monitor\.
 In a healthy MSK cluster, this metric has the value 0\.
 If it's greater than zero, that might be for one of the following reasons\.
 + If `UnderReplicatedPartitions` is spiky, the issue might be that the cluster isn't provisioned at the right size to handle incoming and outgoing traffic\.
-See [Best Practices](bestpractices.md)\.
+See [Best practices](bestpractices.md)\.
-+ If `UnderReplicatedPartitions` is consistently greater than 0 including during low\-traffic periods, the issue might be that you've set restrictive ACLs that don’t grant topic access to brokers\.
++ If `UnderReplicatedPartitions` is consistently greater than 0 including during low\-traffic periods, the issue might be that you've set restrictive ACLs that don't grant topic access to brokers\.
 To replicate partitions, brokers must be authorized to both READ and DESCRIBE topics\.
 DESCRIBE is granted by default with the READ authorization\.
 For information about setting ACLs, see [Authorization and ACLs](https://kafka.apache.org/documentation/#security_authz) in the Apache Kafka documentation\.

 ## Cluster has topics called \_\_amazon\_msk\_canary and \_\_amazon\_msk\_canary\_state<a name="amazon_msk_canary"></a>